September 2018 Case

 The duodenal and ileal mucosa showed marked to severe villous blunting, increased lamina propria inflammatory cells predominately lymphoplasmacytic with scattered eosinophils and neutrophils, foci of acute cryptitis, crypt abscesses and crypt apoptosis.
-Notably, there was marked decrease in goblet cells and Paneth cells (Figure 1, Figure 2 and Figure 3).
+Notably, there was marked decrease in goblet cells and Paneth cells.

 Biopsies from the stomach and colon were unremarkable.